marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 {% endhighlight %}

 ## The starevent-frontend
-The purpose of this article was to define a microservices architecture however to complete the usecase it was decided to implement a frontend application to show the functioning of the api also on a web interface.
-The application is a web application developed using the Qute extension.
-Qute is a templating engine that make web development very fast in Quarkus.
-The API combines both the imperative and the non-blocking reactive style of coding.
+The starevent-frontend is a web application developed using the Qute extension.
+Qute is a templating engine that make web development very fast in Quarkus, it provides API that combines both the imperative and the non-blocking reactive style of coding.

-The development is very easy, I defined a Resource that maps three http path each one use a template:
+The development is very easy, I defined a Resource that maps three http path each one use a different template:
 - **"/"**: map the index page
 - **"/moreinfo"**: map the more info page
 - **"/reserve"**: map the reservation page.

-Every time that a page is requested, the service invoke the client and render the result using the template.
+Every time that a page is requested, the Resource invoke the client and render the result using the template.

 {% highlight java %}
 @Path("/")